 Painted islands may separate lanes dividing opposing traffic streams, while allowing access to and from the road or entrance to a turning lane.
-Refer ARR Rules 138 and 137
+Refer ARR Rule 138.
+Where drivers are to be prohibited from performing these movements across a painted island, the island shall be surrounded by 2 parallel continuous lines (Refer example in ARR Rule 138(1)).

-They are also used for cyclist separation on high-speed roads.
-Refer AS 1742.2 Clause 5.6.
+They may also be used for cyclist separation on high-speed roads.
+Refer AS 1742.2 Clause 5.6.5.